leclan/security_setup/README.md

 **NB:** when asked for a passphrase, open your 1Password desktop app, and create a new strong password and call it *SSH Key*, and then copy paste it in the terminal.
 Nothing will show up on the screen, **that's normal**, when you're done, press Enter.

 If you are already using an SSH key, and configured your computer in order not to re-type your SSH passphrase at every `git push`, you need to follow these steps in order to reset it.
-We want you to retype your passphrase at every `git push`, to make sure that if someone get access to your computer, he cannot gain access to GitHub or Heroku from the Command Line.
+We want you to retype your passphrase at every `git push`, to make sure that if someone gains access to your computer, he cannot compromise the GitHub or Heroku repos from the Command Line.

 In the terminal type `st ~/.ssh/config `